 Chinta Plantation has a long History, it was the first coconut plantation in Australia.
 Please be patient as we slowly build this page.
-Below is just a piece of history after Bob and Dolly Dyer owned the property.

 Image and text from a brochure when Blair Shepherd owned Chinta Plantation showing Joyce Creek.